 A related issue concerns the planning horizon assumed for our boundedly rational agents.
-The approach we have adopted here is based on "Euler equation learning," in which we treat the Euler equations (17)-(18) as the behavioral equations that determine π_t and c_t .
-This is a valid and convenient approach to modeling bounded rationality since the Euler equations express necessary first-order conditions for optimum decision-making.
-As Professor Honkapohja and I have stressed elsewhere, Euler-equation learning converges to rational expectations equilibria in a variety of contexts, including Real Business Cycle models, simple Overlapping Generations Models and New Keynesian models with appropriate interest-rate rules.
+The approach we have adopted here is based on "Euler equation learning," in which we treat the Euler equations (17)-(18) as the behavioral equations that determine $\pi_t$ and $c_t$ .
+This is a valid and convenient approach to modeling bounded rationality, since the Euler equations express necessary first-order conditions for optimum decision-making.
+As Seppo Honkapohja and I have stressed elsewhere, Euler-equation learning converges to RE equilibria in a variety of contexts, including real business cycle models, simple overlapping generations models, and New Keynesian models with appropriate interest rate rules.
 An alternative approach, stressed in Preston (2005), retains adaptive learning, but asks agents each to forecast infinitely far into the future and to re-solve their dynamic optimization problem each period.
-Frequently these approaches do not come to significantly different qualitative conclusions concerning stability.17 Again, it would be of interest to know whether any of our results are affected by the planning horizon of private agents.
+Frequently, these approaches do not come to significantly different qualitative conclusions concerning stability.
+Again, it would be of interest to know whether any of our results are affected by the planning horizon of private agents.

 A final issue worth pursuing concerns whether the inclusion of assets other than money and bonds would affect the possibility of deflationary spirals or alter our main policy conclusions.
 Extending our approach to include models with capital would certainly be desirable.
-In current work in progress, Dr. Guse, Prof. Honkapohja and I have extended our analysis to an openeconomy setting in which foreign assets can be accumulated.
+In current work in progress, Eran Guse, Seppo Honkapohja, and I have extended our analysis to an open-economy setting in which foreign assets can be accumulated.
 This provides an additional exchange rate channel for monetary policy, and we are studying the implications of this for alternative policy rules under private-agent learning.